IBM/docker101/workshop/lab-3/README.md

 docker run -d -p 5984:5984 --name my-couchdb -v my-couchdb-data-volume:/opt/couchdb/data -e COUCHDB_USER=admin -e COUCHDB_PASSWORD=passw0rd1 couchdb:3.1
 ```

+Wait until the CouchDB container is running and the instance is available.

 Create a new database `mydb` and insert a new document with a `hello world` message.

 ```console